 - Dr Markus Kuhn, Senior Lecturer in Computer Security

-- Dr Anil Madhavapeddy, Senior Research Associate in Computer Systems and Networking
+- Dr Anil Madhavapeddy, University Lecturer in Computer Systems and Networking

 - Professor Peter Sewell, Professor in Computer Science and EPSRC Leadership Fellow